 It’s also important to know that award availability for the Ziva and Zilara properties do not show up online.
 Instead, to book a free night at Hyatt Zilara or Hyatt Ziva, you’ll need to call 1-800-228-3360.

 There are several options to get from CUN international airport to the Hyatt Ziva Cancun.
 Of course, the first option (and most expensive) was booking through the hotel itself.
 The Hyatt Ziva Cancun offers airport transfers for $110 round trip for 1-5 passengers.
-On my first visit, I booked a round-trip airport transfer with a tour company called Discovery Mundo for ~$65 round trip.
+I booked a round-trip airport transfer with a tour company called Discovery Mundo for ~$65 round trip.